 When your goal is to have offspring plants with the traits of the plant you're selecting seeds from (which is usually the case), you'll want to isolate this plant from other pepper plants to maximize the likelihood that seeds taken will produce similar plants.
 Having other pepper plants nearby can result in insects taking pollen from those plants and using it to pollinate your target plant.
 This could result in seeds with the less desirable characteristics.
 This can even happen when nearby pepper plants are a different variety and could result in seeds that are a hybridization of the two varieties -- seeds that have genetic material from each of the parent plants.
 Offspring from hybrid seeds will produce a hybrid plant, likely with a blending of characteristics between the two plants (see our Hybrid Peppers page for more info).

 Once selected, remove as much pulp and fruit from the seeds as possible.
 Wear gloves!
 Touching hot peppers while cutting can be very painful when hands touch other parts of body.
 Resulting pain can last for 30 minutes or more.
 Also consider wearing safety glasses.
 While extracting seeds, it’s possible for a seed to fling up and get stuck in an eye (We've actually had this happen.
 Pain was extreme and it took a bit to flush the seed out!).
+Alternatively, if you're looking to harvest a significant amount of seeds, consider using a blender.

 After extraction, put seeds on a paper towel or into a small cup to let them dry out.
 When dry, usually in 24-72 hours, you can package the seeds for storage.
 Again, gloves are recommended; even seeds several years old can have residue that will irritate skin.
 We place our seeds in small paper or plastic sampling cups, using one cup per seed variety (baggies and envelopes also work fine).
 We stack the cups adding an empty cup to the top.
 Masking tape then can be used to keep the stack intact so it can be laid on its side.
 It's best to store seeds in the refrigerator to keep them in a dormant state.